 The cost is actually significant – a filling may cost around $100-300, and a root canal alone may be around $700-1200.
 Additionally, most root canals need a build-up and crown so the total cost to restore the tooth may be around $2000-2500, and many people might opt to pull the tooth instead.

-If a dentist recommends x-rays, it is a good idea to allow it, however it is certainly your right to refuse.
-If your hesitation is the cost, please at least consider the cost analysis presented here, but if you have concerns about the radiation, see the following section.
+If a dentist recommends x-rays, it is in your best interest to accept, however it is certainly your right to refuse.
+If your hesitation is the cost, please at least consider the cost analysis presented in the previous paragraph, but if you have concerns about the radiation, please continue reading.

 Dosage of Radiation